 SIGHTS OF BRASOV

-I was absolutely delighted that we chose Brasov for a day trip from Bucharest.
-Brasov is a charming, small town with a picturesque Old Town surrounded by mountains.
-It offers a completely different experience compared to the capital.
+I was absolutely delighted that we chose Brașov for a day trip from Bucharest.
+This charming town, nestled in the Carpathian Mountains, has a picturesque Old Town full of cobblestone streets, colorful buildings, and historic landmarks.
+It offers a completely different pace and atmosphere compared to the bustling capital.

 ROMANIAN NATIONAL CUISINE: WHAT TO TRY AND WHERE TO GO